weaviate/weaviate-io/developers/weaviate/modules/reader-generator-modules/generative-palm.md

 ### AI Studio

-AI Studio may not be available in all regions.
-See [this page](https://developers.generativeai.google/available_regions) for the latest information.

 #### API key for AI Studio users

-You can obtain an API key by logging in to your AI Studio account and creating an API key.
+You can obtain an API key [from this page](https://aistudio.google.com/app/prompts/new_chat/?utm_source=weaviate&utm_medium=referral&utm_campaign=partnerships&utm_content=).
 This is the key to pass on to Weaviate.
 This key does not have an expiration date.

 #### `apiEndpoint` for AI Studio users